zaiisao/Documentation/en/Interactive Broadcast/start_live_ios.md

 ---
-title: Start a Live Broadcast
+title: Start a Video Broadcast
 description:
 platform: iOS
-updatedAt: Wed Apr 29 2020 09:15:48 GMT+0800 (CST)
+updatedAt: Fri May 22 2020 03:06:16 GMT+0800 (CST)
 ---
-# Start a Live Broadcast
+# Start a Video Broadcast
 Use this guide to quickly start an interactive broadcast demo with the Agora Video SDK for iOS.

 The difference between a broadcast and a call is that users have roles in a broadcast.
 You can set your role as either Broadcaster or Audience.
 The broadcaster sends and receives streams while the audience receives streams only.